CactuseSecurity/firewall-orchestrator/documentation/developer-docs/importer/api-importer.md

     }
   ]}
 ```

-If there are no (e.g. user or zone) objects in the config, the xxx_objects arrays can simply be ommited.
+- If there are no (e.g. user or zone) objects in the config, the xxx_objects arrays can simply be ommited.
+- Group delimiter is the pipe (|).

 ## testing